cph4cker/anxiety/scenes/PROMO.md

 `publish("intro-to-game-2")`

-n2: DET HER ER ET MENNESKE
+n2: THIS IS A HUMAN

 (...600)